flashpixx/TexLive/readme.md

 * The container based on a [Alpine Linux 3.7](https://alpinelinux.org/)
 * It contains the current [TeX-Live](https://www.tug.org/texlive/) LaTeX distribution
+* [LaTeXMK](https://ctan.org/pkg/latexmk) configuration for building PDF with glossary and mpost
 * A Git Client with OpenSSH support, Curl, Wget, Perl, GnuPG and Go are included
 * The tool [GHR](http://deeeet.com/ghr/) is included to create GitHub release structure